jzha336/Fish-nearshore-habitat-use/docs/index.md

 ## Fish nearshore habitat-use patterns as ecological indicators of nursery quality
-This GitHub page contains informaiton of the data and R code for data analysis for paper "Fish nearshore habitat-use patterns as ecological indicators of nursery quality"
+This GitHub page contains information of the data and R code for data analysis for paper "Fish nearshore habitat-use patterns as ecological indicators of nursery quality"

 ### Rcode
 The chemical signals of 37 fish otolith smaples collected from two archaeological sites and two modern sites from the Hauraki Gulf, Auckland, New Zealand, were analyst using a adapted BCPA (behavioural change point analysis) followed by k-means clustering.